-DMX-200 combines two existing drugs, irbesartan and propagermanium.
 Irbesartan is an off-patent angiotensin II type I receptor blocker indicated for the treatment of hypertension and nephropathy in Type II diabetic patients.
 Propagermanium (PPG) is a chemokine receptor (CCR2) blocker used for its anti-inflammatory properties.

-DMX-200 has been shown to improve the outcome of chronic kidney disease by reducing leakage of protein into the urine (proteinuria) by more than 50 per cent in animal models.
+The DMX-200 trial design